By Anthony Caruso III | Publisher

 Pedregon won the Checker Shucks Kragen Nationals in Phoenix.

-The Quaker State Motor Oil driver had a 11-10 advantage over the SKOAL driver in prior events.
-Each driver has previously once against each other in the final rounds.
+The Quaker State Motor Oil driver had an 11-10 advantage over the SKOAL driver in prior events.
+Each driver has previously once against the other in the final rounds.

 He won by 0.0175 seconds, or approx. 8 feet.